Reboare/security/xml_external_entity_attack.md

   <!ENTITY xxe SYSTEM "file:///etc/passwd" >]><foo>&xxe;</foo>
 ```

-The elemet can be whatever, it doesn't matter.
+The element can be anything, it's simply used to set up the tags.
 The xxe is the "variable" where the content of /dev/random get stored.
 And by dereferencing it in the foo-tag the content gets outputted.This way an attacker might be able to read files from the local system, like boot.ini or passwd.
 SYSTEM means that what is to be included can be found locally on the filesystem.

 In php-applications where the expect module is loaded it is possible to get RCE.
 It is not a very common vulnerability, but still good to know.